yujie-jia/yujie-jia.github.io/_pages/about.md

 ---

 <br />
 I am a third-year undergraduate student in the School of Software Engineering at South China University of Technology.
-I engage in developing an agent that can understand and interact with the multi-modal world.
-Toward this goal, my research mainly focus on:
+I engage in developing intelligent systems that can understand and interact with the multi-modal world.
+Currently, my research interests mainly focus on:

-* <b>Embodied AI</b>: Visual Navigation; Dexterous manipulation;
-* <b>Multi-Modal Large Models</b>: Multi-Agent Systems; Retrieval-Augmented Generation (RAG); Knowledge Refinement for Long-Text Data
+* <b>Multi-Modal Large Models</b>: Multi-Agent Decision Systems; Multi-Modal Fusion and Alignment; Multi-Modal Knowledge Integration
+* <b>Embodied AI</b>: Vision-and-Language Navigation in Continuous Environments; Dexterous manipulation

+As an undergraduate researcher in the early stages of my academic journey, I maintain an open mindset and am enthusiastic about exploring emerging technologies in artificial intelligence~

 Research
 ------